pritdk533/Web-Dev-Demystified-Project/README.md

 Welcome to the Web Dev Demystified Course Project repository!
 This README provides a brief overview of the project.

-### 1. User Authentication, Error Handling, Loading Animation, Notification Pop-up Related Flows
+### 1. User Authentication using JWT token, Error Handling, Protected Routes, React-Router-DOM feature.

-Efficient and secure user authentication, Error Handling, Protected Routes, Loading Animation, Notification Pop-up.
-Explore the detailed authentication processes in the relevant sections to ensure a smooth and secure user experience.
+Efficient and secure user authentication, Error Handling, Protected Routes, React-Router-DOM feature, and more.
+Explore the detailed processes in the relevant sections to ensure a smooth and secure user experience.

 ### 2. Course and Module Listing